 Our investment portfolio is an important source of revenue and is our primary source of claims paying resources.
-Although our investment portfolio consists primarily of highly-rated fixed income investments, our investment strategy is affected by general economic conditions, which may adversely affect the markets for credit and interest-rate-sensitive securities, including the extent and timing of investor participation in these markets, the level and volatility of interest rates and credit spreads and, consequently, the value of our fixed income securities, and as such, we may not achieve our investment objectives.
-Volatility or lack of liquidity in the markets in which we invest has at times reduced the market value of some of our investments, including most recently as a result of the disruption in the financial markets due to the COVID-19 pandemic.
-The value of our investment portfolio may also be adversely affected by ratings downgrades, bankruptcies and credit spreads widening in distressed industries.
-In addition, when the credit environment deteriorates, the risk of impairments of our investments increases.
-If the financial markets experience disruption and volatility, it could have a material adverse effect on our liquidity, financial condition and results of operations.
+Although our investment portfolio consists primarily of highly-rated fixed income investments, our investment strategy is affected by general economic conditions and tax policies, which may adversely affect the markets for credit and interest-rate-sensitive securities, including the extent and timing of investor participation in these markets, the level and volatility of interest rates and credit spreads and, consequently, the value of our fixed income securities and the level of our net investment income, and as such, we may not achieve our investment objectives.

+Volatility or lack of liquidity in the markets in which we invest has at times reduced the market value of some of our investments, including as a result of the disruption in the financial markets following the onset of the COVID-19 pandemic and more recently, inflationary and interest rate trends.
+The value of our investment portfolio is subject to market risk and may be adversely affected by other factors outside of our control, such as ratings downgrades, bankruptcies and credit spreads widening, any of which may cause unrealized or realized losses.
+When the credit environment deteriorates, the risk of impairments of our investments increases.
+Disruption and volatility in the financial markets, including sharp increases in market interest rates as we have recently experienced, could also have a material adverse effect on our liquidity, financial condition and results of operations.
+See "-Our reported earnings, stockholders' equity and book value per share are subject to fluctuations based on changes in our investments that require us to adjust their fair market value."